Skip to main content

 Visitor Facilities And Travel

-The park is exceptional among Finnish national parks in its accessibility by public transport—buses from Helsinki reach the park entrance in under an hour.
+The park is exceptional among Finnish national parks in its accessibility by public transport — buses from Helsinki reach the park entrance in under an hour.
 Metsähallitus maintains parking areas at several trailheads around the park perimeter.
 Trail markers, campfire sites, and lean-to shelters are distributed throughout the network.
 A park information point is located at the Granö entrance.
 No staffed visitor centre is currently operating within the park; information is available at Metsähallitus offices in Helsinki.
-The park is open year-round and is used heavily year-round by Helsinki-area residents.
+The park is open year-round and is used heavily by Helsinki-area residents.

 Conservation And Sustainability